 Here are six things a quiet leader can do to amplify their voice and develop a leadership style that is quiet, reflective and powerful:

-Stay open – a quiet leader can be quite the brooding cloud when they need to withdraw their energy to recharge – the shift can be particularly confusing for others.
+A quiet leader can be quite the brooding cloud when they need to withdraw their energy to recharge – the shift can be particularly confusing for others.
 Communicate that you are only withdrawing to recharge, and that you are still approachable and open will help others to gravitate towards you, which maintains your centred influence.

-Unpack the ‘why’ – through behavioural diagnostics, unpack any stories you may be telling yourself unconsciously about why extroversion is negative or threatening, and introversion is safe.
+Through behavioural diagnostics, unpack any stories you may be telling yourself unconsciously about why extroversion is negative or threatening, and introversion is safe.
 Often we stay as a wallflower out of fear, which is not constructive.